4.9-Stars

 Once all the tools are in place, we’ll have to determine if the fan fits the ceiling space and dimensions and if you are working with a sloped ceiling.
 Both these factors are crucial because if the size isn’t right or there is a slope, it can threaten your safety.

 Hold the two-foot level below the roof and measure the vertical distance between them using a measuring tape.
 Now, divide that figure by two to determine the drop per foot of the horizontal run.
-Using this measurement, you can judge the blade diameter and required downrod length.
+You can judge the blade diameter and required download length using this measurement.

 3. Assess The Fan Height Requirement